hassanprodeveloper/hassanprodeveloper/README.md

 ---

-## 🚀 About Me
+## About Me

-I’m a Senior Frontend & Mobile Engineer specializing in building high-performance, scalable apps with React, React Native, and Next.js.
-With over 5 years of experience, I bridge the gap between complex product requirements and production-ready architecture
+Senior Frontend & Mobile Engineer with 5+ years of experience leading teams and delivering end to end web and mobile products.
+I manage the full lifecycle from client requirements to clean architecture, reusable components, performance optimization, and stable production releases.

-I don't just write code, I build predictable systems.
-From leading architectural discussions and mentoring teams to optimizing SSR and native mobile performance, I focus on delivering quality that scales

-Core Expertise:
-‣ Architecture & Leadership: Expert in reusable components, design patterns, and leading teams through Agile workflows ‣ Performance Engineering: Advanced use of code splitting, lazy loading, and runtime optimization to ensure fast, responsive UX
-‣ Complex Integrations: Proficient in REST, WebSockets, and E2EE protocols (Matrix), with secure state management via Zustand or Redux
-‣ Mobile Mastery: Full-cycle development from Figma-to-code to App Store deployment, including offline storage and native API optimization
+I reduced build time by 30% and cut redundant code by 40% through structured refactoring and smarter workflows, while keeping code quality non negotiable.
+I learn fast and use AI daily for analysis, debugging support, refactor planning, and documentation to ship faster without sacrificing maintainability.

-💡 **Philosophy:** Clean code, thoughtful design, and continuous learning drive everything I do.
+**Philosophy:** Clean code, thoughtful design, and continuous learning drive everything I do.

 ---